mattcingram/spatial-analysis/README.md

 # Spatial Analysis: An Applied Introduction

-This site maintains replication materials for the book, Spatial Analysis: An Applied Introduction.
+This site maintains replication materials for the book, _Spatial Analysis: An Applied Introduction_.

 The materials are organized according to the empirical work being replicated, and will be maintained and updated on an ongoing basis.